Bologna Cathedral: exploring its history and bell tower

 • Certosa cemetery bologna Cloister third

 It may sound a macabre suggestion, but Certosa Cemetery is one of the most interesting museums in Bologna.
-A silent one, huge but without indications and souvenirs store: a hidden gem that deserves to be visited.
+A silent one, huge but without indications and a souvenir store: a hidden gem that you should visit.

 • Best hotel bologna

-Which are the best hotels in Bologna?Booking.com and Tripadvisor can give you an answer.But even if I grew up in Bologna I have some suggestions for you.Here's a not sponsored list of hotels in Bologna city centre.
+Which are the best hotels in Bologna?Booking.com and Tripadvisor can give you an answer.But even if I grew up in Bologna I have some suggestions for you.Here's a not-sponsored list of hotels in Bologna city center.

 • Bologna parks